taurus-org/taurus/doc/source/devel/guide_coding.rst

 Overview
 ---------

-This document describes taurus from the perspective of developers.
+This document describes sardana from the perspective of developers.
 Most importantly, it gives information for people who want to contribute to the development of sardana.
 So if you want to help out, read on!